szwacz/electron-boilerplate/README.md

 ==============
 Minimalistic yet comprehensive boilerplate application for [Electron runtime](http://electron.atom.io).

-Provides cross-platform development environment, which works the same way on OSX, Windows and Linux, and allows you to generate ready for distribution installers of your app for those three operating systems.
+Provides cross-platform development environment, which works the same way on OSX, Windows and Linux, and allows you to generate ready for distribution installers of your app for those operating systems.

 At the same time this boilerplate does not impose on you any framework (like Angular or React).
 Tries to give you only the 'electron' part of technology stack so you can pick your favorite tools for 'the actual app' part.